Article written by: Molly Ward, LCSW (She/Hers)

 5. Be clear about your message.

 6. Set clear rules and expectations around

 “Thank you for opening up to me.
-I can see why you find marijuana helpful.
-However, in our household we just can’t tolerate marijuana use because we care about you and your future.
-In our home our expectation is that you don’t use substances, so if we catch you using or know that you are using, the consequence will be ____”.
+I can see why you find helpful.
+However, in our household we just can’t tolerate use because we care about you and your future.
+In our home our expectation is that you don’t use substances, so if we catch you using or know that you are using, the will be ____”.

 7. Be consistent and patient with yourself.

-You might find you are having a conversation with your teen more than once.
+You might find you are having a conversation with your more than once.
 If so, that’s okay.
 Take a breath and repeat after me – you’re doing it just fine.
-The most important part is that you are consistently giving your teen the same message and consistently enforcing your rules.
+The most important part is that you are consistently giving your the same message and consistently enforcing your rules.
 This is what is expected of them in the world and sets them up to be healthy adults.

-Supporting your teen with substance use issues can be incredibly draining and tricky.
+Supporting your with use issues can be incredibly draining and tricky.
 You may feel worried that by not consistently addressing your concerns every time the topic comes up that you are sending them the message that their use is okay.

 You might not see the reward for your work right away, but with time things can change.
-It’s not about immediately changing their behavior, it’s about making your guidelines clear and reinforcing that message over and over again so that when they go out into the world on their own, they understand that the world also has expectations, just like at home, and that there are consequences when they don’t meet these, just like at home.
-Patience is key.
-You can do this.
+It’s not about immediately changing their behavior, it’s about making your guidelines clear and reinforcing that message over and over again so that when they go out into the world on their own, they understand that the world also has expectations, just like at home.
+And that there are consequences when they don’t meet these, just like at home.

 Reach Out For More Support